 Engineers who enter the Masters of Engineering have the opportunity to go beyond the discipline they graduated in and broaden their skills.
 Most students that graduate with a Masters degree enjoy increased salaries and better opportunities to move into management positions.
-The University offers degree concentrations in:
+The University offers degree tracks in: